-Most of the databases to the right default to Advanced Search.
+Most of the databases below default to Advanced Search.
 Type the term or terms you want to search in the search box on the right.
 Select where you want to search in the drop-down menu on the left.
-In Worldwide Political Science Abstracts, PAIS, and others, the default search on the left is Anywhere: searching the fulltext of the articles in the database, as well as the record of the articles- the title, author, abstract (synopsis), subjects, etc.
+In Worldwide Political Science Abstracts, PAIS, and others, the default search on the left is Anywhere: searching the full text of the articles in the database, if available, as well as the record of the articles- the title, author, abstract (synopsis), subjects, etc.

 Advanced Search searching in a nutshell: